Cockles

 Additional information

-You can't collect mussels in waters less than 2m deep (the intertidal zone) in Port Phillip Bay.
+You can't collect cockles in waters less than 2m deep (the intertidal zone) in Port Phillip Bay.
 Click here for more information on Port Phillip Bay's intertidal zone.

-You can't collect mussels in Marine National Parks and Sanctuaries.
+You can't collect cockles in Marine National Parks and Sanctuaries.
 Click here for more information on Marine National Parks and Sanctuaries.

 Note: Digging implements cannot be used to collect cockles in the intertidal zone.